Path icon Learning Paths

 • Skill IQ available Skill IQ

-First, you will start with understanding the basic concepts and hosting models of Blazor while creating a first full Blazor application from scratch.
+First, you will start with understanding the basic concepts and the different hosting models (including the server-side rendered model) of Blazor while creating a first full Blazor application from scratch.
 Then, you will explore the different topics in more depth.
 You will see in-depth all aspects around components, the building block for any Blazor application and you will understand how Blazor can be extended using JavaScript interop.
 You will also learn how Blazor components can be unit tested and you’ll see what are the options to deploy Blazor applications to Azure.

 After completing this path, you can explore the other ASP.NET Core application frameworks.
-In the ASP.NET Core path, MVC is used to build modern server-side applications with ASP.NET Core and in the ASP.NET Core Razor Pages path, the Razor Pages framework is used to create the same type of applications.
+In the ASP.NET Core path, MVC and Razor Pages is used to build modern server-side applications with ASP.NET Core.
 If you’re looking for more coverage of building APIs, take a look at the ASP.NET Core API path.

 Join our learners and upskill